Robin Maxwell-Hyslop

-He contested the Derby North constituency at the 1959 general election.
-When the MP for Tiverton, Derick Heathcoat-Amory, was elevated to the peerage in 1960, Maxwell-Hyslop was elected as his successor at the resulting by-election, and retained the seat until he retired at the 1992 general election.
-His successor was Angela Browning.
+He unsuccessfully fought the Derby North constituency for the Conservatives at the 1959 general election.
+In 1960, Derick Heathcoat-Amory, member of parliament for Tiverton, was elevated to the peerage, and Maxwell-Hyslop was elected as his successor at the resulting by-election.
+He held the seat until he retired at the 1992 general election, to be succeeded by Angela Browning.
+He was knighted in the 1992 New Year Honours.

 Maxwell-Hyslop was the longest-serving member ever of the Commons Select Committee on Trade and Industry, from 1971 to 1992.
 (The select committee structure was altered in 1979, with Maxwell-Hyslop continuing to serve on the committee in its new form.)
-He was also the last Conservative MP to ask Prime Minister Margaret Thatcher a question at PMQ's.
+He was also the last Conservative member to ask Prime Minister Margaret Thatcher a question at Prime Minister's Questions.

+Personal life

-He was knighted in the 1992 New Year Honours.
-In 1968, he had married Joanna Margaret, daughter of Thomas McCosh, of Pitcon, Dalry, North Ayrshire; they had two daughters.
+In 1968, he married Joanna Margaret, daughter of Thomas McCosh, of Pitcon, Dalry, North Ayrshire; they had two daughters.

 Maxwell-Hyslop's sister Anthea Peronelle Maxwell-Hyslop is the mother of the fashion designer Serena Bute.